林宇翔

 I am interested in the intersection of computer science and discrete mathematics, specifically:

-- Program analysis and verification: I enjoy applying formal methods to reason about program behavior and ensure correctness and security.
-Currently, I am using KLEE, a symbolic execution engine, to detect side-channel vulnerabilities in code.
+• Program analysis and verification: I enjoy applying formal methods to reason about program behavior and verify rigorous semantic properties.
+Currently, I am using KLEE, a symbolic execution engine, to study hyperproperties in code, especially relational properties involving input-dependent behavior across multiple executions.

-I also have extensive experience with large language models (LLMs), both in research and in production.
+I also have extensive experience with retrieval and reasoning systems, both in research and in production, including work with open-source language models and evaluation pipelines.
 Nevertheless, I still prefer the "hand-crafted" side of computer science—algorithms and systems built through logic and structure rather than statistical learning.

 Outside of academics, I enjoy the freedom of traveling on two wheels.
 My greatest adventure so far has been a two-week, 2,000-mile solo motorcycle trip through the Blue Ridge Parkway and three national parks.
 I am also a metalhead and still learning to play the guitar.